There are several reasons you may need root canal therapy, including:

 The cost of your root canal will depend on several factors, including:

 Molars are the most difficult teeth to treat, so they will cost the most.
-A front tooth will typically be the least expensive, while bicuspid (mid-mouth) teeth will be between these prices.
+A front tooth will typically be the least expensive and bicuspid (mid-mouth) teeth cost somewhere in between.

 Some general dentists perform root canals, while others will refer you to an endodontist.
 Endodontic treatment will cost more than treatment at a general dentist’s office.